SolidHal/PrawnOS/README.md

 ## Booting/Installing PrawnOS

-Now you can boot your PrawnOS USB/SD card.
+If you haven't enabled developer mode, see [Enable Developer Mode](#enable-developer-mode)

 After rebooting/powering on, at the 'OS verification is off' screen, press 'CTRL' + 'U' to boot from USB/SD.
 Or 'CTRL' + 'D' to boot from the internal emmc.

 ## Installing